ARTICLE CATEGORIES

 Why We Love LifeBoost Coffee

-When done right, coffee can be a rich source of antioxidant compounds.
+When done right, coffee can be a rich source of antioxidant and bioactive compounds.
 Sadly, not all coffee is created equal.
-Quality depends on the bean, growing practices, processing, storage, roasting, and testing.
+Quality depends on the bean, growing practices, processing, storage, roasting, brewing, freshness, and testing.

-Acidity isn’t our only concern with conventional coffee.
-Coffee can be affected by pesticide residues, mold, and mycotoxins, including ochratoxin A. This is why we care so much about sourcing, washing, drying, roasting, storage, and third-party testing.
-(9) (10) (11)
+Acidity isn't our only concern with conventional coffee.
+Coffee can be affected by pesticide residues, mold, or mycotoxins when growing and storage conditions allow them.
+That is why we care about sourcing and testing rather than assuming every bag of coffee is identical.

 Application: Choose coffee the same way you choose food for your family.
-Look for organic, low-toxin, carefully sourced options, and don’t undo the benefits by adding refined sugar, artificial creamers, or conventional syrups.
+Look for organic, carefully sourced options, learn how the company handles testing and storage, and don’t undo the benefits by loading the cup with refined sugar and artificial syrups.

 Healthy Coffee Latte Tips